qbrc-cnap/cnap/docs/cnap_setup.md

 > grant all privileges on <DB_NAME>.* to <DB_USER>@localhost;
 > flush privileges;
 ```
+(If you want this user to also be able to create new databases, for example when running unit tests, make the third line above `grant all privileges on *.* to <DB_USER>@localhost`)

 Now that the database is ready (but without any table schema), we have to provide those database details to Django.
 This way, when the startup script runs, Django is able to connect to the database and create the schema and tables  Open the Django settings template file (`cnap/settings.template.py`) and edit the `DATABASES` variable:
 ```
 DATABASES = {